Easily reusable, endlessly recyclable, an introduction to the benefits of aluminum the “Miracle Metal”

 Graph source: www.CanCentral.com

 This makes aluminum beverage containers major support for the recycling industry and those working in this essential industry.
-According to the U.S. Recycling Economic Information (REI), the U.S. recycling industry employed 1.25 million people in more than 56,000 reuse and recycling establishments in the U.S. Plus, the full aluminum industry contributes $174 Billion to the U.S. Economy (1% of GDP).
+According to the U.S. Recycling Economic Information (REI), opens in a new tab, the U.S. recycling industry employed 1.25 million people in more than 56,000 reuse and recycling establishments in the U.S. Plus, the full aluminum industry contributes $174 Billion to the U.S. Economy (1% of GDP).

-Aluminum facts from Action Recycling Center:
+Aluminum facts from Action Recycling Center, opens in a new tab:

 - It takes 31.8 12 fluid ounce aluminum cans to equal one pound